How to Calculate Working Capital Through Your Balance Sheet

 Why Working Capital Matters

 There are numerous formulas that you can extract from your business’ balance sheet or income statement.
-Yet, despite the continuous development of new formulas, working capital is something that has maintained its usefulness.
+Yet, despite the continuous development of new formulas, capital is something that has maintained its usefulness.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.